FabianWirth/search.nvim/README.md

 ![example](https://raw.githubusercontent.com/FabianWirth/search.nvim/main/example.gif)

+> [!WARNING]
-**this plugin is in early development and might have some bugs.
-You can also expect changes to the configuration api.**
+> this plugin is in early development and might have some bugs.
+You can also expect changes to the configuration api.

 ## Features